 Part 24: Living the Life of Riley

 It's the beginning of May, 2020, and Washingtonians are still following the COVID-19 stay at home orders until June.
 My business has been closed since mid-March.
 I keep hearing from other business owners I know that their commercial landlords are cutting rents up to 50% during this time, some more than that.
 There is a family owned business near me, and when I talked with one of the sisters, she said her landlord visited her shop back in March.
 He handed their rent check back to them with tears in his eyes, and said in a trembling voice, "Don't worry about the rent.
-I want you to have this back," just like a scene from a movie.
+I want you to have this check back," just like a scene from a movie.
 I cast Robert Redford to play their landlord.

 I drew the short straw in the landlord pool.
 Maybe I'm having karmic payback for all the landlords my father ripped off; somehow the bad juju trickled down to me from him, like some kind of genetic haunting.

 Last night, I was feeling kind of stressed out about the remainder of my two year lease, and when I started to think about what my dad would do in the same circumstances, a smile crept across my face.
 I couldn't control my grin, it was almost demonic, my facial muscles overpowering my sense of duty and order.
 It relieved my stress to imagine how Riley would've handled my current situation, and I had to fight myself not to start laughing when I pictured it.
 It's not funny, I kept saying to myself.
 To begin with, Riley wouldn't have signed the lease with his real name.
 He'd have used one of his fake social security cards, or stolen someone's identity, or he'd would've pulled some crazy name out of his ass at the last minute.
-Next, he'd literally just not pay the bill, after promising money was on the way for weeks to delay and ball things up, and then, finally, he'd simply leave town.
+Next, he'd literally just not pay the bill, after promising money was on the way for weeks to delay (The damn post office!) and ball things up, and then, finally, he'd simply leave town.
 He'd leave everyone behind, without a care in the world.

 I would never do that, though.
 Like a lot of people who have screwed up parents, I've put an enormous amount of pressure on myself to be the opposite of my father.
 I care about what people think.
 I care about my credit score.
 Now I wonder, in this new world, if I've become the ultimate chump.
 It seems that the more brazen people are, the more they succeed.

-During this time, Dad is employed and actually making money, although he doesn't seem to be able to save for a rainy day.
+During this time, Dad was employed and actually making money, although he doesn't seem to be able to save for a rainy day.
 Riley was bouncing checks all over town, all the while he's recording songs, promoting Dave Denney, traveling to do radio shows and live performances, writing songs and making connections.
 I have piles of his recording contracts from the late 1940s and some from the 1950s.
 He was busier and more productive than he'd ever be.

 Here's one from 1946, "Part of My Heart is Missing" written and composed by Dave Denney and Riley Shepard.
 I've scanned some of these contract and sent them to Kevin Coffey, who was interviewed on the Hidden Brain show created based on our research.
 The thing about these contracts, how can I say this....they devolve into some kind of swindle Riley cooked up.
 They start out legit, and then end up, like everything Riley touched, twisted, distorted.
 I'll dig into those "contracts" later.